Looksmaxxing: Hardmaxxing

+Maxillofacial surgery is frequently proposed and discussed among looksmaxxers.

+Hardmaxxing is a subset of looksmaxxing that refers to more extreme practices in order to achieve significant changes to one's appearance and facial structure.
+These include off-label or unauthorized use of substances (such as anabolic steroids, peptides, human growth hormone, aromatase inhibitors, weight loss medications, etc.) to achieve a taller stature, more masculine appearance and greater muscle mass; extreme dieting to the point of starvation to achieve a low body fat level; and skin whitening to achieve a lighter skin tone, which is interpreted as being more desirable; and undergoing cosmetic surgeries, such as jaw surgery and rhinoplasty.

-Some people who perform looksmaxxing have also performed more extreme methods.
-This has been coined as "hardmaxxing", and those who practice them refer to themselves as "hardmaxxers".
-Practices associated with hardmaxxing include getting implants or limb-lengthening surgeries, intentionally starving oneself ("starvemaxxing"), abusing anabolic steroids ("roidmaxxing"), using moisturizers to attempt to appear more white ("whitemaxxing"), and withholding sexual climax in an effort to boost testosterone ("edging").
-An additional method, known as "bonesmashing", refers to the act of hitting one's face against objects such as a hammer in order to create a "chiselled look".
-While this practice is considered an inside joke and few have actually done it, it has been labelled misinformation.
+More dubiously, a practice known as bonesmashing, which refers to the act of hitting one's face against objects such as a hammer in order to create a "chiselled look", is often described when discussing looksmaxxing.
+This practice is considered an inside joke and is rarely done.
+Sources label it as misinformation.

 Other concepts

-Some that partake in looksmaxxing also look for others to rate their appearance, with some engaging in anonymous message boards associated with incel sub-culture.
-This rating, together with one's perceived status and wealth has been considered to be one's "sexual market value" (also known as SMV).
-Those that look to determine someone's attractiveness usually check for a variety of facial features.
-One of the most prominent features checked for in men is "hunter eyes", which refers to a neutral/positive canthal tilt, little to no upper eyelid exposure and low-set eyebrows, resembling the eye area of a predatorial animal.
+Some that partake in looksmaxxing also look for others to rate their appearance, with some engaging in anonymous message boards associated with incel subculture.
+This rating, together with one's perceived status and wealth, has been considered to be one's "sexual market value" (also known as SMV).
+Those who look to determine someone's attractiveness usually check for a variety of facial features.
+One of the features checked for in men is "hunter eyes", which refers to a positive canthal tilt, little to no upper eyelid exposure and low-set eyebrows, resembling the eye area of a predatorial animal.
 Additional features checked for include hollow cheeks, a defined jawline and "pursed lips".
-In order to achieve these features, some perform acts such as the aforementioned "mewing", rubbing against the orbital area, or even getting surgery.
+In order to achieve these features, some perform acts such as the aforementioned "mewing", rubbing against the orbital area, or getting surgery.

-Those who receive a low rating are sometimes harassed for their appearance afterwards, with some forms of harassment including suicide encouragement (known in some legal jurisdictions as "Incitement to Suicide") by use of terms as "It's over" or "ropemaxx".
+On some incel forums, users deemed below average may be harassed, including being told to take their own lives.
 Additional terms have been coined by these communities in an effort to "dominate others".
 These phrases include "mogging", which refers to asserting dominance over another person based on their appearance, and being "Y-pilled", which refers to one viewing themselves as more masculine than the other and is a spin on the phrase "redpilled".
+The term also comes from "AMOG", which is a new acronym for "alpha male of the group".

+In the 2020s, the smellmaxxing trend became an offshoot of looksmaxxing.